-Share-based compensation expense for employees and directors is recognized in the Statement of Operations based on estimated amounts, including the grant date fair value and the expected service period.
+Share-based compensation expense stock options and restricted stock units, ("RSUs"), granted to employees and directors is recognized in the Statements of Operations based on estimated amounts.
 For stock options, we estimate the grant date fair value using a Black-Scholes valuation model, which requires the use of multiple subjective inputs including estimated future volatility, expected forfeitures and the expected term of the awards.
 We estimate the expected future volatility based on the stock's historical price volatility.
 The stock's future volatility may differ from the estimated volatility at the grant date.
-For restricted stock unit ("RSU") equity awards, we estimate the grant date fair value using our closing stock price on the date of grant.
-We recognize the effect of forfeitures in compensation expense when the forfeitures occur.
-The estimated forfeiture rates may differ from actual forfeiture rates which would affect the amount of expense recognized during the period.
+For RSUs, we estimate the grant date fair value using our closing stock price on the date of grant.
+We recognize the effect of forfeitures in share-based compensation expense when the forfeitures occur.
 We recognize the value of the awards over the awards' requisite service or performance periods.
 The requisite service period is generally the time over which our share-based awards vest.